126016/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Concepts/Index.rst

 implies - is to provide information about files abstracted with regards to their actual nature and storage.

-Information about files is stored inside database tables and using a given file is mostly about creating a database relation to the record representing that file.
+The contents of a file is stored in database tables.
+The use of a particular file usually consists of establishing a database relationship with the record that represents that file.

 .. _fal-concepts-storages-drivers: